 After you are done inspecting the cases you are ready to start your operation.
 One question that comes up frequently is should I sort my brass by brands?
 That depends.
 If you are making ammo for informal target practice or any other informal activity mixing brands is fine as long as they are in good condition.

 Each brand of brass has its own characteristics so if you are hunting, or shooting competition then you might want to segregate your brass by brand.

 Now you are ready for the first step.
 That is you have to resize and decap the case.
-When ammo is fired the case expands and needs to be resized in order to properly hold a bullet and chamber easily.
+When once fired brass ammunition is fired the case expands and needs to be resized in order to properly hold a bullet and chamber easily.
 The fired primer is also removed at this stage.
-To size you put the sizing die in the press and screw down until it touches the shellholder with the ram in the up position. (see the Ammunition Reloading Die & Press image above) That setting will full length size the brass.
-If you are doing straight case handgun cases and have a tungsten die , lubing generally isn’t necessary.
+To size the case you put the sizing die in the press and screw down until it touches the shell holder with the ram in the up position. (see the Ammunition Reloading Die & Press image above) That setting will full-length size the brass.
+If you are doing straight case handgun cases and have a tungsten die, lubing generally isn’t necessary.

-To size just put the case in the shellholder and push the handle down.
+To size just put the case in the shell holder and push the handle down.
 You should have some feel depending on the case size.
-There are several operation where you can’t see what’s going on so you have to depend on feel.
+There are several operations where you can’t see what’s going on so you have to depend on feel.
 When you are sizing the feel should be the same for each case.
 If it is too hard or easy you probably have an issue.
 If too easy a case may have split brass and too hard may indicate something inside the case or lack of lube on a rifle round.
-In any event stop and see what the problem is before proceeding.
+In any event, stop and see what the problem is before proceeding.

 After sizing you can do a quick inspection looking for splits which occasionally occur during the sizing operation.